LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeAI/overview.md

 ### Getting started

-If you're just beginning with KnowledgeAI, we recommend the Getting Started tutorial series [here](tutorials-guides-getting-started-with-bot-building-overview.html).
-For some exposure to KnowledgeAI, make sure to continue on to the more advanced tutorial series [here](tutorials-guides-bot-groups-other-techniques-overview.html).
+If you're just beginning with KnowledgeAI, we recommend the [Getting Started tutorial series](tutorials-guides-getting-started-with-bot-building-overview.html).
+For some exposure to KnowledgeAI, make sure to continue on to the [advanced tutorial series](tutorials-guides-bot-groups-other-techniques-overview.html).
 The second series builds on the first.